 IPS glow intensity varies across different units of monitors, but in most cases, it’s negligible or tolerable.

 HDR (High Dynamic Range) is supported as well, however, since the monitor doesn’t have the proper hardware for a noteworthy HDR viewing experience, you can ignore it.
 There are 8 dimming zones, but they’re not very effective.

-Next, the UWQHD (2560×1440) screen resolution provides plenty of screen space as well as sharp details and text on the 27″ viewable screen of the monitor thanks to the high pixel density of 108 PPI (pixels per inch).
+Next, the WQHD (2560×1440) screen resolution provides plenty of screen space as well as sharp details and text on the 27″ viewable screen of the monitor thanks to the high pixel density of 108 PPI (pixels per inch).